 Many M&A deals are premised on the value of synergies.
 In some cases, synergy targets can be as high as 30% to 70% to justify the deal.
 Yet synergies are often overvalued.
 Clearly, when that happens deals don’t live up to their promise and destroy significant shareholder value instead.
-We look at four best practices that get to the heart of common synergy valuation problems, and ensure that synergies are valued correctly.
+As part of the strategic due diligence process, we look at four best practices that get to the heart of common synergy valuation problems, and ensure that synergies are valued correctly.

 SYNERGY VALUATION IN CONTEXT